 Vermont’s Be Smart, Stay Safe Restart Program

 In order to open Vermont for out-of-state visitors to enjoy the lush beauty enfolding with summer’s start, and with the intent to mitigate the risk of adding to Vermont’s already low number of COVID-19 cases, the state of Vermont has developed the “Be Smart, Stay Safe” phased restart measures to facilitate a limited resumption of the state’s lodging and food service businesses.
-The Be Smart, Stay Safe” measures include the following:
+October Country Inn is now accepting guests consistent with the below outlined Be Smart, Stay Safe” measures:

 Relaxation of Out-of-State Visitor Quarantine Requirements:

 - In addition to Vermont residents, no quarantine period is now required for residents of East Coast states’ counties with less than 400 COVID-19 cases per million residents, as long as travel to Vermont is direct by personal vehicle.
 Click on this link to see the weekly updated map of the qualifying counties in this area.

 - All Vermont as well as out-of-state guests must complete and sign a Certification of Compliance document attesting they meet the quarantine requirements, as well as complete a health questionnaire.
 Click this link for a pdf download of this document.

 - All Vermont as well as out-of-state guests are also encouraged to register with Sara Alert upon arrival in Vermont.
 Click this link to register.

 Lodging and Food Service Requirements and Occupancy Limits: